-Due to the novel nature of validating the identity of the Designated Individual in-person, which is performed through a meeting with a notary or equivalent, additional information that is not typically collected for certificate issuance is required.
-As such, measures to protect Designated Individual personally identifiable information must be exercised.
+Due to the novel nature of validating the identity of the Designated Individual through F2F verification, which is performed either through a meeting with a notary or equivalent or through a web-based F2F session, additional information that is not typically collected for certificate issuance is required.
+As such, measures to protect the Designated Individual's personally identifiable information must be exercised.

-Initial Designated Individual Guidance
+Initial Designated Individual Guidance for Notarization process

-- 1. Before an applicant begins the VMC application process, each CA should: - Set expectations and prepare the Designated Individual by providing a shortlist of items needed for the VMC application and a brief explanation of the Notarization process and required personal documents and information: - Description of the Notarization process that will be followed and PII details to be collected, including types of government-issued ID that will be accepted.
+- 1. Before an applicant begins the Notarization process, each CA should: - Set expectations and prepare the Designated Individual by providing a shortlist of items needed for and a brief explanation of the Notarization process and required personal documents and information: - Description of the Notarization process that will be followed and PII details to be collected, including types of government-issued ID that will be accepted. - Provide links to the CA's official privacy policies - 2.
+During the Notarization process, each CA must ensure: